darklynx/request-baskets/README.md

 # Request Baskets [![Build Status](https://travis-ci.org/darklynx/request-baskets.svg?branch=master)](https://travis-ci.org/darklynx/request-baskets) [![Coverage Status](https://coveralls.io/repos/github/darklynx/request-baskets/badge.svg?branch=master)](https://coveralls.io/github/darklynx/request-baskets?branch=master)

-Request Baskets is a web service to collect arbitrary HTTP requests and inspect them via RESTful API or simple web UI.
+[Request Baskets](https://rbaskets.in) is a web service to collect arbitrary HTTP requests and inspect them via RESTful API or simple web UI.

 It is strongly inspired by ideas and application design of the [RequestHub](https://github.com/kyledayton/requesthub) project and reproduces functionality offered by [RequestBin](http://requestb.in/) service.

+## Introduction

+[Request Baskets](https://rbaskets.in) service is available on our demonstration server: [https://rbaskets.in](https://rbaskets.in)

+However, we encourage you to set up your own server and keep control over the information passed through and collected by Request Baskets service.

+### Features

 Distinguishing features of Request Baskets service: